First Year Cross-Border Founder: Every Decision Map

 This produces a set of default positions that emerge from the sequence of reactions rather than from deliberate structural choices.

 Default entity position.
 Whatever entity was fastest to form, typically a Delaware or Wyoming LLC because a formation service suggested it.
+The LLC formation guide details what formation services cover and the 80% they leave unaddressed.
 The entity may or may not match the founder's tax residency position, income profile, or long-term structure.

 Default banking position.
 Whatever bank would open an account for the entity type chosen.
 The bank may impose limitations on international transfers, multi-currency transactions, or account activity that only become apparent later.